naripok/express-oauth2-handlers/README.md

 An Express-like response object for HTTP invocations; `null` otherwise.

 `userId`
-_Datastore token-storage only._ A unique User ID specifying which user to associate the token with.
+_Firestore token-storage only._ A unique User ID specifying which user to associate the token with.

 ##### Returns
 `true` if the authentication succeeded, `false` otherwise.